happyren/Reading-notes/InternetNotes.md

 #### Twisted Pairs

-Two copper wires twisted into one, forming an attena, cancelling out wire radiates, transmitting signal using the voltage difference between two wire, hence less affected by noise.
+Two copper wires twisted into one, forming an attena, cancelling out wire radiates, transmitting signal using the voltage difference between two wire, hence less affected by noise, examples could be telephone and ADSL.

 > It could achieve several megabits/sec, it has low cost and can go online.